 21 Jan Making Sustainable Rain Gardens to Cope With Wetter Weather

-The weather in 2018 was a challenge for gardeners.
 Can gardens be futureproofed against climate change?
 In this blog we look at rain gardens and how they can help.

 What is a rain garden?